tomlurge/visionion/README.md

 				field	description					type	subtype	aggregation	valuespace
 				+-------+---------------------------+-------+------+------------+---------
+				_id		document ID					string						'client'+span+date eg 'client-24-YYYYMMDDHH'
+				span	duration					integer						Length of the time span that this dataset describes, in hours: one of: 24 (default), 168
 				date	datetime					string						Start of the time span that this document describes format "YYYY-MM-DD HH" as defined in ISO-8601 cb		clients at bridges			integer			mean